shamayla38/EconomyLightCorrelation/README.md

 # Night-Time Light and Economic Growth Correlation
 ## Purpose
-This project aims to analyze the relationship between night-time light (NTL) intensity and economic growth indicators (e.g., GDP).
-While significant research has already explored the use of NTL as a proxy for economic activity, this study expands the scope by including all available years, including the latest data, for a comprehensive temporal analysis.
+This project aims to analyze the relationship between night-time light (NTL) intensity and economic indicators (e.g., GDP).
+While significant research has already explored the use of NTL as a proxy for economic activity, this study expands the scope by including all available years, including the latest data, for a in depth temporal analysis.

 ## Data Overview
 ### Input Data